-One of the GSA’s core functions is to engage market stakeholders in the development of innovative and effective GNSS applications, value-added services and user technology.
-The GSA Market Development Department extensively monitors the GNSS market, offering forecasts and distilling intelligence for the benefit of European businesses and the global GNSS marketplace.
+Engaging market stakeholders in the development of innovative and effective GNSS applications, value-added services and user technology is a core function of the GSA.
+The GSA’s Market Development Department extensively monitors the GNSS downstream market, mining and distilling intelligence and making market forecasts to support European businesses and the global GNSS marketplace.

 An introduction to the GNSS market

-The global navigation satellite system (GNSS) is the infrastructure that allows users with a compatible device to determine their position, velocity and time by processing signals from satellites in space.
-GNSS signals are provided by a variety of satellite positioning systems, including global constellations (GPS, GLONASS, Galileo, BeiDou), regional ones (e.g. QZSS or IRNSS) and satellite-based augmentation systems (SBAS), such as EGNOS.
+Global navigation satellite systems (GNSS) allow users with compatible devices to determine their position, velocity and time by processing signals from satellites.
+GNSS signals are provided by a variety of satellite positioning systems, including global constellations (Galileo, GPS, GLONASS, BeiDou), regional systems (e.g. QZSS and IRNSS) and satellite-based augmentation systems (SBAS), such as EGNOS or WAAS.

 To learn more about the GNSS market, please download our latest GNSS market report.